How to prepare your lady bits for your Session!

 A strict no-double dipping policy – who wants spatulas used on their personal bits that have been re-dipped in wax used by another client?
 Disposable gloves worn by the therapist for any intimate waxing.
 Fresh bed sheet for your wax, Clean wax pots, a tidy treatment room and sterilized utensils (e.g. tweezers).
 A hygiene certificate displayed prominently in reception

 If the price looks too good to be true, generally it is!
-Good therapists should be paid well and that should be reflected in the price you pay for your treatment.
+Professionals should be paid well and that should be reflected in the price you pay for your treatment.
 You don’t want salons cutting corners when it comes to delivering a high quality, hygienic, safe and pain free wax.

 Being waxed ‘down there’ can be a daunting experience so you need a therapist who makes you feel comfortable from start to finish – someone who explains the procedure, tells you what they are going to do, is experienced in minimizing discomfort and delivers a consistently high treatment every time you visit.
 All in a friendly, but professional manner.